fastrgv/hbox4/README.md

 * pri3: NblockedRooms			...............0 means no boxes block openings
 * pri4: NblockedBoxes			...............0 means all boxes accessible to pusher

+Note that priority measure #1 counts a box as being on a goal only if it lies on its Hungarian-assigned goal, except when the non-Hungarian solution method is used.

 These 4[primary] priority measures are typically small non-negative integers to be minimized.
 So it often occurs that there are many candidate nodes of the search-tree with the same measure.
 To help distinguish those that are more promising, a secondary measure is used that counts the total box-pulls to reach the current configuration, PLUS the Hungarian-Algorithm-based estimate of the remaining number of pulls.

 Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures sometime before the endgame since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.